zydou/arti/doc/dev/notes/rpc-cookie-sketch.md

 ## The protocol

-At the start of the process, the client knows:
+At the start of the process,
+the client knows this value from the connect string:
-  - `SADDR_USE`: The address at which to connect to the server.
+  - `socket`: The address at which to connect to the server.

-At the start of the process, the client and server additionally know:
+At the start of the process,
+the client and server additionally know this value from the connect string:
+  - `socket_canonical`:
-  - `SADDR_CANONICAL`: The address at which the server is actually listening.
+     The address at which the server is actually listening.
-    This must be exactly the same string as the `socket` value in the connect string.
+     If absent, defaults to the value of `socket` from the connect string.

-    (It may be different from `SADDR_USE`
+> Note that this protocol will only succeed
-    if e.g. the client is running in a container.)
+> if the value of `socket_canonical` seen by the client
+> is exactly the same string as
+> the value of `socket_canonical` seen by the server.

+The client and server know this value from the cookie field:
   - `COOKIE`: The value of the cookie.

 1. The client connects to the server at `SADDR_USE`.